 1 cup Tomato finely chopped

-Green chillies – 4 or 5
+4 or 5 Green Chillies

-Grind fried gram dal into fine powder.
+Pulse the fried gram dal into a fine powder.

 Once you have all the water removed, add the fried gram dal powder and salt.
 Mix well.
 Keep it aside.